 Creating a course: SCORM authoring tools

-If you’re choosing a SCORM compliant LMS, you need to make sure you also have SCORM compliant elearning to upload to it.
+If you’re choosing a SCORM-compliant LMS, you need to make sure you also have SCORM-compliant corporate elearning to upload to it.

 Take a look at this full comparison of the various SCORM-compliant elearning tools out there.